microsoft/fluentui-react-native/docs/pages/Theming/CustomTheme.md

 <font size=1>(Taken from the [`Theme` type definition](https://github.com/microsoft/fluentui-react-native/blob/master/packages/theming/theme-types/src/Theme.types.ts).)</font>

+NOTE: If you would prefer to customize one instance of a FURN component instead, use [the customize API](../../../packages/framework/composition/README.md).

 In order to have the theme override a particular component's styling, you'll need to specify a component's name and provide some overrides for the component's tokens.
 The object specifies how a component's tokens should be overridden.

 ```ts